yhzhang0128/egos-2000/README.md

 ## Tutorial and documentation

-**TODO**: a Youtube video tutorial of compiling and installing EGOS
+**TODO**: a Youtube video tutorial of compiling and running EGOS

-For compiling and installing egos-riscv, you can also read the `Usages.md` document in the [EGOS documentation repository]().
+For compiling and running egos-riscv, you can also read the `Usages.md` document in the [EGOS documentation repository]().
 This repository also contains documents about the design, architecture and teaching plans of egos-riscv.

 For further questions, please contact [Yunhao Zhang](https://dolobyte.net/) or [Robbert van Renesse](https://www.cs.cornell.edu/home/rvr/).